Trauma Release Exercises

 How can I learn TRE?

 Denise is a global certified TRE provider.
-(See https://traumaprevention.com/) She provides one-on-one sessions at Eltham and Humevale clinics where you can learn the TRE process.
-It is important that you understand how TRE works and can be best used according to your needs.
-Hence Denise often recommends starting with an osteopathy session first so she can gain a more thorough assessment of your physical and medical background.
+(See https://traumaprevention.com/) She provides one-on-one sessions at her Humevale clinic or via secure teleconference where you can learn the TRE process and further develop your tremoring according to individual responses.
+At the beginning, It is important that you understand how TRE works and can be best used according to your needs.
+Sometimes an initial osteo/physio session can be useful to gain a more thorough assessment of your physical and medical background.
 Where appropriate, Denise also uses hands-on techniques during the session to complement the tremoring process.
-The aim is for each person to have the knowledge and skill to practise TRE effectively at home as part of their self-management plan.
+The aim is for you to feel confident and ready to practise TRE effectively at home as part of your self-care plan.

 Preparation for the TRE Session: